It’s been a while since I posted anything on the blog. We have done a few projects which I need to

 Here is the layout:

-I wanted to provide some pictures we used as inspiration for the design:
+I wanted to provide some pictures we used as inspiration for

 http://www.houzz.com/photos/247957/Craftsman-Charm-transitional-kitchen-los-angeles